harshil21/Lazy-Meets/README.md

 ### How is this different from other scripts which claim to do the same thing?

 This script allows to you dynamically leave a meeting.
 Most other scripts only leave at a particular time, which isn't practical since most meetings don't end on the dot.
-It's also lightweight, and doesn't require computer vision or massive libraries such as selenium.
+It's also lightweight, and doesn't require computer vision (edit: now needs OCR :/) or massive libraries such as selenium.

 ### Why not just use the Microsoft Teams API?